Kia Picanto review - Interior, design and technology

 Sat-nav, stereo and infotainment

 There’s not much in the way of infotainment on 1 trim.
 A small dot-matrix screen comes as standard, while USB and aux-in ports are also included.
-If you want Apple CarPlay and Android Auto, you have to upgrade to the stand-alone Titanium Edition or above, where you’ll also find a larger seven-inch touchscreen and a DAB radio.
-The trouble is, these models aren’t available with the 1.0-litre engine.
+If you want Apple CarPlay and Android Auto, you have to upgrade to the 3 trim or above, where you’ll also find a larger eight-inch touchscreen and a DAB radio.

 Meanwhile, 2 trim receives a four-speaker stereo against the standard two-speaker set-up in the entry-level model.
 Sound quality is OK.
 The USB socket means you can charge your smartphone on the move, but that this is a highlight alone shows how limited the Kia’s multimedia offering is.
 Compared with the colour screen in the VW Up!, it feels well behind the curve.

-The seven-inch touchscreen on Titanium Edition cars and above brings Apple CarPlay, Android Auto and 3D sat-nav maps.
+The eight-inch touchscreen on the 3, X-Line and GT-Line cars brings Apple CarPlay, Android Auto and 3D sat-nav maps.
 It’s as simple and easy to use as it is in the flagship Sorento SUV, with all the same software and identical menus.
 Everything is logically laid out and easy to use, meaning changing the radio or making a call is simple and straightforward on the move.

 In this review